-Is there really a competition between the Galaxy Tab S6 and S6 Lite?
+How does the Galaxy Tab S6 Lite stack up against the Tab S6?

-The Galaxy Tab S6 presents the best that Samsung has to offer in the tablet market.
+The Galaxy Tab S6 presents the best that Samsung has to offer in the tablet market from 2019.
 It's powered by the Snapdragon 855 chipset, paired with up to 8GB of RAM, and has a built-in fingerprint scanner, so it gives you everything you could want.
 And if you want to get some work done, you can pick up Samsung's Keyboard case.

 Pros